redis/redis-py/README.rst

     {'channel': 'my-first-channel', 'data': 'some data', 'pattern': 'my-*', 'type': 'pmessage'}

 Unsubscribing works just like subscribing.
-If no arguments are passed to [p]unsubscribe, all channels or patterns will be unsubscribed from:
+If no arguments are passed to [p]unsubscribe, all channels or patterns will be unsubscribed from.

 .. code-block:: pycon